 Arzoo Ahmed read Physics at the University of Oxford, graduating with a BA in 2008.
 She completed an MPhil in Medieval Arabic Thought, at the Oriental Institute, Oxford, in 2012, under the supervision of Professor Fritz Zimmerman and Dr. Afifi Al-Akiti.
 Her thesis research focused on reason and revelation in the works of Raghib al-Isfahani.
 Arzoo has worked as a Research Associate at the Office for Public Management, completing research and evaluation projects for the NHS, Macmillan Cancer Support, and London Creative Labs.
 She also worked on policy issues with the government through her role in YMAG, where she was elected as Chair.
 In 2013, Arzoo completed a degree in Islamic Studies with Al-Salam Institute, after having studied the Islamic Sciences with Shaykh Akram Nadwi for eight years.
 She is also managing the publication of Al-Muhaddithat: a 40-volume encyclopedia on the history of Muslim female scholarship.
 Arzoo’s research interests include: the soul and the human person; epistemology; methodology; ethics and gender studies.

 Arzoo was appointed Director of the CIM in July 2016.
-She is working on building the infrastructure of the centre, preparing to launch key programs in 2017, and establishing key partnerships across different sectors to facilitate the work of the CIM.
+She has developed CIM’s interdisciplinary Bioethics and Islam Masterclasses programme for healthcare professionals and religious leaders.
+She has been building the infrastructure of the centre and has established key partnerships across different sectors to facilitate the work of the CIM.

 Dr. Obadah Ghannam is an Academic Clinical Fellow in General Practice with the University of Birmingham and a Trustee of the Centre for Islam and Medicine.
 He obtained his MBBS degree from Imperial College, London, alongside a First Class Bachelor’s Degree in Management from Imperial College Business School.
 After graduating, he completed his Academic Foundation Programme in the West Midlands, working within various medical and surgical specialties before moving on to the Division of Health Sciences at the University of Warwick.
 There, he was involved in an NIHR Cochrane Review investigating the role of Vitamin C and Vitamin K for the primary prevention of cardiovascular disease and obtained a Postgraduate Award in Epidemiology & Statistics (with distinction).
 Obadah was appointed a Clinical Teaching Fellow with the University of Birmingham where he taught and examined medical students in their clinical years and also set up the University’s Personal Interest Project in Islamic Bioethics, guiding students through research projects in applied Islamic bioethics.
 During this year, he obtained a Postgraduate Certificate in Medical Education (with merit).
 He is currently completing his Masters of Laws (LL.M) degree with De Montfort University, Leicester, and has presented the work of the CIM at various national and international conferences.